-The float can be adjusted to control the irrigation frequency (see Section 2.3).
+Adjust the float to control the irrigation frequency (see Section 2.3).

-- Step 8 (using the float switch).
+- Step 7 (using the float switch).
 The water level falls as water slowly evaporates from the evaporator.
-When the water level has fallen below the float switch, the irrigation starts automatically provided that the switch on the control box is in the ON position.
-If the switch on the control box is in the ON night only position, the irrigation starts at sunset.
-If you are using a tap timer or a programmable irrigation controller, the irrigation cannot start until the start time.
+The irrigation starts automatically at the start time provided that the water level is below the float switch.
 The water level rises as the control dripper drips water into the evaporator.
 When the water level reaches the float switch the irrigation stops automatically.
-The cycle continues indefinitely. - Step 9.
-The control dripper can be adjusted to suit the water requirements of your plants (see Section 2.4).
-If you are using pressure compensating drippers, adjust water usage by adjusting the surface area of evaporation. - Step 10.
+The cycle continues indefinitely.
+To avoid evaporative losses, the start time should be after sunset.
+The end time should be set so that the difference between the end time and the start time is much greater than the expected duration of the irrigation event.
+For example, setting the end time two hours after the start time will ensure that the irrigation stops automatically well before the end time. - Step 8.
+Adjust the control dripper to suit the water requirements of your plants (see Section 2.4).
+If you are using pressure compensating dripper, adjust water usage by adjusting the surface area of evaporation. - Step 9.
 You may wish to protect the evaporator to prevent animals drinking the water, but make sure that you do not impede the evaporation (chicken wire is ideal).